 The Apache is heavily armored on all sides.
 Some areas are also surrounded by Kevlar soft armor for extra protection.
 The cockpit is protected by layers of reinforced armor and bulletproof glass.
 According to Boeing, every part of the helicopter can survive 12.7-mm rounds, and vital engine and rotor components can withstand 23-mm fire.

 The area surrounding the cockpit is designed to deform during collision, but the cockpit canopy is extremely rigid.
 In a crash, the deformation areas work like the crumple zones in a car -- they absorb a lot of the impact force, so the collision isn't as hard on the crew.
 The pilot and gunner seats are outfitted with heavy Kevlar armor, which also absorbs the force of impact.
 With these advanced systems, the crew has an excellent chance of surviving a crash.

 Flying an Apache into battle is extremely dangerous, to be sure, but with all its weapons, armor and sensor equipment, it is a formidable opponent to almost everything else on the battlefield.
 It is a deadly combination of strength, agility and fire power.

-For more information about Apache helicopters and other weapons, check out the links on the next page.
+For more information about Apache helicopters and other weapons, check out the links below.